dhaavi/caddy-permission/README.md

 - `ws`: WEBSOCKET
 - `any`: GET, HEAD, PROPFIND, OPTIONS, LOCK, UNLOCK, POST, PUT, DELETE, MKCOL, PROPPATCH, WEBSOCKET

+If you want to specify your methods yourseld, be sure to not have any spaces between them: `GET,HEAD,...`.

+If you prepend the list of methods with `~`, you can _invert_ their meaning, effectively turning the whitelist into a blacklist.

 Authplugger works on a prefix basis.
 Every path provided to Authplugger matches the exact path and every path that starts with the provided path.

 __Important Note: Authplugger is only secure if you can verify if the application you want to protect is compatible with Authplugger,__ meaning that it must conform to these standard HTTP methods to interact with the web service.
 Also, Authplugger can only deny websocket connections, but __cannot__ filter within them.
 If using Authplugger, you should always treat websocket as a full write access action.